MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-requirements.md

 |Tenant|Application administrator|
 |Subscription|Contributor, User Access Administrator|

-## Source VMware machine requirements
+## Source VMware server requirements

-- The source VMware machine used for migration should have sufficient resources to create a Windows Server 2022 VM with a minimum of 16 GB memory, 80 GB disk, and 8 vCPUs.
+- The source VMware server used for migration should have sufficient resources to create a Windows Server 2022 VM with a minimum of 16 GB memory, 80 GB disk, and 8 vCPUs.

 - In this release, you can only migrate VMs that have disks attached to the VMFS Datastores.
 If the VM disks aren't attached to the VMFS Datastore, the disks can’t be migrated